mcheiva/workshop-dds/cpp/exercises/01/README.md

 Conan can also run the full build (it will perform install first, then invoke CMake).
 For day‑to‑day workflow, this single command sets up dependencies and compiles targets.

-Important: Run the build command below before opening the `conan` folder in Visual Studio so CMake configuration and generated artifacts are present.
+Important: Run the build command below before opening the `conan/` folder in Visual Studio so CMake configuration and generated artifacts are present.

 ```bash
   conan build . -pr:a=<desired-conan-profile> --build=missing